LOCAL ROCK CLUBS

 The following is a list of the clubs in the Portland metro area.
-The museum’s staff encourages you to get involved in your local group, and if you need us for group tours, educational programs and research, or to host fairs, festivals, or special events, or to contribute to one of our many exhibits and special showings, please use our contact form to contact us and let us know how we can support your group.
+The museum’s staff encourages you to get involved in your local group, and if you need us for group tours, educational programs, or to host fairs, festivals, or special events, or to contribute to one of our many exhibits and special showings, please use our contact form to contact us and let us know how we can support your group.

 Clackamette Mineral and Gem of Oregon City, Oregon: The Clackamette Mineral and Gem Club (CMGC) in Oregon City, Oregon, focus on educational programs, workshops, events, and field trips to learn about the lapidary arts and earth sciences.
 CMGC was established in 1963 and continues to promote interest in the lapidary arts and earth sciences through collecting gems, education, sharing and presentation of their annual Rock and Gem Show.